 The reviewed Sony FE 400mm f/2.8 GM OSS Lens was purchased online-retail.

 With no other same-class lenses in the Sony lineup, I'll start the comparisons with Sony's next-introduced big white super-telephoto lens, the Sony FE 600mm f/4 GM OSS Lens.
-Aside from the big focal length and max aperture differences, these lenses are very similar.
+Aside from the big focal length and max aperture differences, these lenses are similar.

 In the wide-open aperture image quality comparison, the results from both lenses are looking great, but the 600 produces slightly sharper image quality overall.
 Equalized at f/4, the two lenses perform similarly.
 At wide apertures, the 400mm lens shows less vignetting.